rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 ##### Add restrictions to profile

-You can lockdown options such as partitions option or lockdown statements like alter system.
+You can lockdown Oracle options such as partitions option or lockdown statements like alter system.
 Eg alter lockdown profile sec_profile disable option=('Partitioning');

 You can restrict all statements by using the "ALL" clause.